metadata-research/yamz/README.md

 This is the README for the YAMZ vocabulary builder for data and metadata.
-It includes instructions for deploying on a local machine for testing and on a Linux-based environment for a scalable production version (coming soon).
+It includes instructions for deploying on a local machine for testing and on a Linux-based environment for a scalable production version.

-The current application requires the use of a postgres database to support full-text search.
+The application requires PostgreSQL to support full-text search.

 The following is an example configuration.
-You can substitute your own db names and users.
+You can substitute your own database names and users.

+For a comprehensive setup guide covering Windows, Ubuntu, and macOS, please refer to [SETUP.md](SETUP.md).

 ## Install